 once a covered loss occurs, required UIM coverage cannot be defeated for any reason, due to the FRA’s [The Motor Vehicle Safety and Financial Responsibility Act of 1953] abrogation of [an] insurer’s common law rights of retroactive rescission.

 Plaintiff responds that the FRA writes UIM coverage only into policies providing liability coverage in excess of the $25,000 per person/$50,000 per accident minimum limits.
-As a consequence, plaintiff continues, upon a finding of fraud by an insured, the insurer may rescind ab initio policy provisions affording coverage greater than the minimum amount mandated by the FRA, and thus UIM coverage in excess of the minimum liability amounts would not be available.
+As a consequence, plaintiff continues, upon a finding of fraud by an insured, the insurer may rescind ah initio policy provisions affording coverage greater than the minimum amount mandated by the FRA, and thus UIM coverage in excess of the minimum liability amounts would not be available.
 We agree.

-*429 The version of the FRA applicable to the instant action contained the following relevant provisions:
+The version of the FRA applicable to the instant action contained the following relevant provisions:

 (b) Such owner’s policy of liability insurance:

-(4) Shall ... provide underinsured motorist coverage, to be used only with policies that are written at limits that exceed those prescribed by subdivision (2) of this section [$25,000/$50,000] and that afford uninsured motorist coverage as provided by subdivision (3) of this subsection, in an amount equal to the policy limits for automobile bodily injury liability as specified in the owner's policy.
+(4) Shall... provide underinsured motorist coverage, to be used only with policies that are written at limits that exceed those prescribed by subdivision (2) of this section [$25,000/$50,000] and that afford uninsured motorist coverage as provided by subdivision (3) of this subsection, in an amount equal to the policy limits for automobile bodily injury liability as specified in the owner's policy.

-(1) Except as hereinafter provided, the liability of the insurance carrier with respect to the insurance required by this Article shall become absolute whenever injury or damage covered by said motor vehicle liability policy occurs; ... no statement made by the insured or on his behalf and no violation of said policy shall defeat or void said policy.
+(f) Every motor vehicle liability policy shall be subject to the following provisions which need not be contained therein: *492 (1) Except as hereinafter provided, the liability of the insurance carrier with respect to the insurance required by this Article shall become absolute whenever injury or damage covered by said motor vehicle liability policy occurs; ... no statement made by the insured or on his behalf and no violation of said policy shall defeat or void said policy.

 (h) Any motor vehicle liability policy may provide that the insured shall reimburse the insurance carrier for any payment the insurance carrier would not have been obligated to make under the terms of the policy except for the provisions of this Article.